palkan/action_policy/docs/README.md

 ## Action Policy

-> Action Policy is an authorization framework for Ruby and Rails applications.
+> Authorization framework for Ruby and Rails.
+<br>Composable.
+Extensible.
+Performant.

 **NOTE:** this documentation is for the version "0.3.0+".